Skip to content

 Walks the full log; returns (ok, rows_verified, first_broken_id).
 Runs on demand (CLI / API / dashboard button).
 For a periodic check, wrap the CLI invocation in cron or a Kubernetes CronJob – the brain does not loop the verification internally.

-If you would rather start fresh: export old rows with their HMACs (still verifiable using the old secret externally), rotate, begin a new chain.
+If you would rather start fresh, export the old rows with their HMACs (still verifiable with the old key, offline), rotate, and begin a new chain.

 HMAC-SHA256 on a small canonical payload is microseconds; the chain does not meaningfully slow writes.
 Verification of a million rows takes ~10 seconds on modest hardware.